conversationai/firestore-perspective-toxicity/POSTINSTALL.md

 ### See it in action

-Before you proceed, make sure you have followed the instructions on our [Get Started page](https://support.perspectiveapi.com/s/docs-get-started) to request API access, [enabled the API](https://support.perspectiveapi.com/s/docs-enable-the-api), and created an API key.

 To test out the extension:

 1. Go to your [Cloud Firestore dashboard](https://console.firebase.google.com/project/${param:PROJECT_ID}/firestore/data) in the Firebase console.